Theresa May is already making big enemies in her own party

 “But today, I want to talk about my plans to reform the economy so that it really does work for everyone.
 Because it is apparent to anybody who is in touch with the real world that people do not feel our economy works that way at all.
 Talk to almost any ordinary member of the public, and the frustration they feel about the loss of control over their day-to-day lives is obvious.”

+An economy that works for everyone, so we don’t just maintain economic confidence and steer the country through challenging times — but we make sure that everyone can share in the country’s wealth.

-In fact, if you take a look at the speech in full, May says the economy and the country’s political system as a whole don’t “work for everyone” on numerous occasions.
-That idea essentially formed the basis of her pitch.
-It is evident that the prime minister has some clear issues with how the economy was managed over the past few years — a task Osborne was responsible for.
+In fact, if you take a look at the speech in full, May claims that the economy and the country’s political system as a whole doesn’t “work for everyone” on countless occasions.
+It effectively forms the basis of her pitch.
+It is evident that the prime minister has some clear issues with how the economy has been managed over the last few years — a task that Osborne was responsible for.

 But, it doesn’t end there.
-A Financial Times article published earlier this week suggested that Osborne was far from impressed by May’s vision for the country’s economy even before his departure.
-Osborne was concerned about remaining in an “economically illiterate” cabinet, one of his aides told the FT.
+A Financial Times article published earlier this week suggested that Osborne was far from impressed by May’s vision for the country’s economy even prior to his departure.
+The former Chancellor was concerned about remaining in an “economically illiterate” cabinet, one of his aides told the FT.

+The appointment of May as David Cameron’s successor was generally received well across the Conservative Party.
+However, the former Home Secretary’s capacity for party management could be tested in just the first few weeks of her reign.

 NOW WATCH: David Cameron just received a huge standing ovation during his last PMQs